kilescg/MacID_Reader/Readme.md

 - **MacID Reading:** The tool enables the reading of MacIDs using the Segger Flasher Pro, automatically printing the results after three reads.
 Additionally, you have the option to manually trigger printing using the *Print Now* function before reaching three reads.

+## To-dos

-- **Upcoming Features:** While SQLite functionality is currently not implemented, it is planned as a future enhancement.
+- While SQLite functionality is currently not implemented, it is planned as a future enhancement.

-- **Upcoming Features:** The Flashing Button currently does not update its status.
+- The Flashing Button currently does not update its status.
 This will be addressed once I'm back in the office.

-- **Printing:** The printing functionality is not yet implemented in the main tool but can be found in the `utils.py` file.
+- The printing functionality is not yet implemented in the main tool but can be found in the `utils.py` file.
 The specific function you can use for printing is `PrintNow()`.

 ## Usage